Hardware-Agnostic Modeling of Quantum Side-Channel Leakage via Conditional Dynamics and Learning from Full Correlation Data: Introduction

 \textbf{General sequential-probe model and observation record.} We formalize a sequential coupling-and-measurement threat model and adopt the full-correlation histogram $\widehat{P}_g(b)$ as Eve's sufficient statistic under i.i.d.\ shots, clarifying the exponential scaling of the observation space and the resulting limits on closed-form distinguishability beyond small depth.

-\textbf{Instantiation-specific analytic predictor (controlled rotations + fixed readout).} For a controlled-rotation probe coupling with fixed projective readout and a commuting $R_x$ gate alphabet, we derive a depth-dependent leakage envelope and a closed-form predictor $\theta^*(k)$ for the coupling strength that maximizes distinguishability under repeated interaction.
-We call the intermediate-leakage regime a \emph{Goldilocks} regime: coupling/noise are neither so small that Eve sees nothing, nor so large that the side-channel becomes either trivial or washed out—yielding maximal learnability in practice.
+\textbf{Instantiation-specific analytic predictor (controlled rotations + fixed readout).} For a controlled-rotation probe coupling with fixed projective readout and a commuting $R_x$ gate alphabet, we derive a depth-dependent leakage envelope and a closed-form maximum of the envelope, $\theta^*(k)$ in Eq.~\eqref{eq:app_theta_star} for the coupling strength that maximizes distinguishability under repeated interactions, with the assumption that Eve only uses marginal statistics.
+This leakage envelope highlights where coupling/noise are neither so small that Eve sees nothing, nor so large that the side-channel becomes either trivial or washed out, yielding maximal learnability in practice.

 \textbf{Amortized decoding from full correlations.} Concretely, we train supervised sequence decoders (neural models) to predict gates from Eve’s observed statistics.
 We evaluate learnability both via information metrics (distribution distinguishability) and via trained decoders that attempt gate-by-gate reconstruction.
-The decoders are compact and parameter-conditioned, ingesting $\widehat{P}_g$ directly (not only marginals) and recovering Alice’s per-step gate labels across coupling and noise grids without retraining per grid point.\\
+The decoders are compact and parameter-conditioned, ingesting $\widehat{P}_g$ directly (not only marginals) and recovering Alice’s per-step gate labels across coupling and noise grids without retraining per grid point.